OpenSourceEconomics/respy/doc/source/tutorial.rst

 * **logging.respy.sol.log**, logging information from the solution algorithm
 * **logging.respy.sim.log**, logging information from the simulation algorithm

-The names of the following files depend on that is specified for the filename in the SIMULATION section of the model initialization file.
+The names of the following files depend on the specified filename in the SIMULATION section of the model initialization file.

 * **data.respy.dat**, simulated dataset with the agent choices and state experiences (:ref:`details <data.respy.dat>`)